Image caption

 In 1995, following a review by the Boundary Commission, the whole of Frankley community was unified as part of Birmingham within the Longbridge Ward of the Northfield Constituency.

-As a means of improving the environment within community a number of residents, using the provisions of the Housing and Local Government Act 1997, petitioned the City Council for a Parish Council which was eventually established in May 2000.
-Unlike its rural cousins whose powers have been established over many years, New Frankley in Birmingham Parish Council (NOT to be confused with its neighbour Frankley Parish Council which unfortunately it often is) is still finding its feet.
+Unlike its rural cousins whose powers have been established over many years, New Frankley in Birmingham Parish Council is still finding its feet.
 However, it is hoped that the Localisation Programme currently being undertaken by the City Council will result in powers (and the corresponding budgets) being devolved down to the Parish Council and consequently, enabling the Parish Council to provide local services to the local community.

 Catch up with the latest news from New Frankley in Birmingham Parish Council